2018 Belgian local elections: Antwerp

 Antwerp (in Antwerp) is governed by a coalition of N-VA, CD&V and Open Vld.
 Incumbent mayor Bart De Wever (N-VA) is expected to run for a second term.
 CD&V will not form a joint list with sp.a as they did in the 2012 elections.
 Sp.a, which was previously in power for decades, is the largest opposition party in the 2013–2018 term.
 On 17 November 2016, CD&V announced that Deputy Prime Minister Kris Peeters will move from Puurs to Antwerp to be their main candidate.
 This will pit two of the most popular politicians against each other in the biggest city of Flanders.

 Secretary of State Philippe De Backer will be Open Vld's main candidate, whereas Filip Dewinter will again be the candidate of Vlaams Belang.
-The pan-European party Volt Europa will team up with the local Pirate Party and field one list under the name "Paars" ("Purple").
+Volt Europa, a progressive and federalist European political alliance, will team up with the local Pirate Party and field one list under the name "Paars" ("Purple").

 On 13 October 2017, sp.a and Groen announced they would form a joint list, including independents, under the name Samen ("together"), led by Groen politician Wouter Van Besien, and third place for sp.a politician Tom Meeuws.
 However, following scandals involving Meeuws, Groen decided to end the collaboration in January 2018.
 Sp.a decided to field independent Jinnih Beels as main candidate, with second place for Meeuws.

 Kris Peeters surprisingly said he has a chance of becoming mayor even if his party CD&V only receives 5% of the vote and is needed for a coalition.

 The elections resulted in a narrow majority for the incumbent coalition, leading De Wever to look for a different coalition.
 Initially he tried with Groen, but their positions are too different.
 Eventually N-VA, sp.a and Open Vld formed a coalition.